 AVP helps address impacts of past trauma and abuse.
 As the scientific understanding of trauma improves, we are learning that AVP has been addressing many of the impacts of Adverse Childhood Experiences, Trauma and PTSD.
+This is largely why and how it works.
 We are continually refining it to take on such issues more directly also.
 Where trauma tends to push people to isolation, lack of trust, shame, and low self-esteem – AVP works by building self-esteem, connection, empathy, trust and community as part of its efficacy.
 It is an ideal tool for organizations that are looking to take on Trauma Informed Care practices.

 A Few things AVP is not – AVP is not about verbal techniques, gimmicks, or tricks to get others to do what we want.